glacials/twos.dev/src/From Google to Apple.md

 Calendar’s UI is prettier than Google Calendar’s, which hasn’t seemed to have a refresh in a decade.
 Calendar can automatically generate “travel to” and “travel from” based on the travel time between locations.

-Ecosystem benefits of Calendar include Maps and Siri suggestions for navigation destinations.
+Ecosystem effects of Calendar include Maps and Siri suggestions for navigation destinations.

 ### Google Maps → Apple Maps